Soakwell Cover Replacement

 Generally the process is as follows:

-1. Cutting around the existing soakwell cover with our concrete saw, ensuring to leave enough room for our compactor,
+1. Cutting around the existing soakwell cover with a concrete saw, ensuring to leave enough room for compaction,

 2. Removal of the old soakwell cover with the appropriate sized excavator,